Daniel Cane: Biography

-In 2019, the company relocated their headquarters in Boca Raton, Fl to the 'old IBM campus' where the PC was first invented.
+In 2019, the company relocated their headquarters in Boca Raton, Florida, to the campus where the IBM PC was first invented.

 Cane has been invited to speak at forums in Florida and other U.S. states, and in 2013 participated in The Human Experience, the first TEDx in Delray Beach.
 At the United Nations headquarters in New York, he was a panel member at the United Nations Economic and Social Council's Civil Society Forum: “Building Partnerships in the Field of Education through Science, Technology and Innovation.”
 He has also spoken on South Florida Technology Alliance CEO panels and other local technology events.